 - A broader and more flexible career offer as more roles are opened to all analytical professions.

 - A broader and more varied learning and development offer for members as the profession teams increase collaboration.

-- Opportunities to take on a wider remit building analytical capability outside of the Function.
+- Opportunities to take on a wider remit to build analytical capability outside of the function.

 - More contact between analysts and other professions to drive initiatives on the analysis standard.

 What is in it for the analytical professions?

 - Greater visibility for best practice analysis and analysts at the most senior levels of government.

 - An opportunity to shape the structure and governance of analysis across government.

 - A seat at the Civil Service People Board table where strategic resourcing and pay discussions are decided.